mdlincoln/mdlincoln.github.io/_posts/2013-10-24-mira-calligraphiae-monumenta.md

-**(SLIDE 7)** In these additions to the *MCM*, Hoefnagel draws on the tradition of devotional manuscript illumination, in which artists negotiated increasingly volumetric and complex images onto the “flat” text-bearing surface of the page.[^11] For example, in this late fifteenth-century book of hours, the illuminator depicted pilgrimage badges seemingly pinned to the vellum of the page, alluding to the real
+**(SLIDE 7)** In these additions to the *MCM*, Hoefnagel draws on the tradition of devotional manuscript illumination, in which artists negotiated increasingly volumetric and complex images onto the "flat" text-bearing surface of the page.[^11] For example, in this late fifteenth-century book of hours, the illuminator depicted pilgrimage badges seemingly pinned to the vellum of the page, alluding to the real